Custom PCR Fields for EMS Calls

 You can create your own PCR fields for EMS calls, and set requirements for when the crews must fill them out, based on the circumstances of the call.

 These fields do not apply to fire (NFIRS) calls.
-However, you can use AngelTrack's plus-one codes system to add all the custom values you like to the NFIRS report forms' value-pickers.
+For fire calls, use AngelTrack's plus-one codes system to add all the custom values you like to the NFIRS report forms' value-pickers.

 Custom Fields Work Just Like Checklist Items